 Located ten miles off the southern coast of Brittany, Belle Ile (“Beautiful Island”) is the region’s largest.
 Buffeted by storms and fringed by rocky cliffs, it is an isolated natural paradise whose inhabitants are known for their hospitality.
 The medieval city of Vannes, at the head of the Gulf of Morbihan, is a perfect base from which to explore this magical inland sea and its many islands.

 Cancale – Cancale lies along the coast to the east of Saint-Malo.
 It is a picturesque fishing village popular with visitors many of whom are drawn by its reputation as the “oyster capital” of Brittany.
-Though a small town, it is well served by a large number of restaurants, many specialising in seafood.
+Though a small town, it is well served by a large number of restaurants, many specializing in seafood.
+One suggestion is to arrive in town around noon for a leisurely lunch in this picturesque and charming town.

 There is a pleasant coastal path which permits a circular walk from the town to the Pointe du Grouin with splendid views across the bay towards Mont Saint Michel.
 Eugène Feyen painted Cancale and the inhabitants with the oyster-picking Cancalaises for several decades around 1865–1908.
 Vincent van Gogh wrote that “Feyen is one of the few painters whose pictures intimate modern life as it is really, and does not turn it into fashion plates”.